Automate Your Pipeline with AI-Powered MCP Servers

 Agent HTTP

-12 starsAgent HTTP provides a native MCP channel for Claude Code, replacing unreliable screen-scraping with a stable HTTP API.
-It is the preferred choice for developers requiring high-fidelity message exchange and real-time event streaming for their AI agents.
+12 starsAgent HTTP provides a robust channel for Claude Code, replacing screen-scraping with a reliable SSE-based API.
+It is the preferred choice for developers requiring exact message fidelity and programmatic interaction with their AI agents.

 React Native Expo MCP